RAvdek/legendrian_links/README.md

 ## Features

-- We should represent differentials as non-commutative in the HTML.
+- Check if two augmentations are homotopic or not, by seeing if the bilinearized homology has non-zero hom to the base field.
 - Process disks into differentials for RSFT with Z/2Z coefficients and grading.
 Then put Z/2Z augs into HTML table.
-- Check if two augmentations are homotopic are not, by seeing if the bilinearized homology has non-zero hom to the base field.
 - Compute linearized homologies and put their Poincare polynomials into an HTML table.
 - Introduce t coordinate in differentials.
 (This is not so important for augmentations where we can use t=1 for Z/2Z coeffs).
 - Ability to flip orientations of link components.